 John began working at the Amazon Sort Center in San Bernardino, CA. There, he categorized customer orders by their destination in the Southern California region.
-He then consolidated the orders onto trucks for rapid delivery.
-This is an incredibly fast-paced job that requires accuracy and attention to detail.
+Next, he consolidated the orders onto trucks for rapid delivery.
+This incredibly fast-paced job requires accuracy and attention to detail.

 “From the beginning, PRIDE’s staff provided beneficial training, and their on-site assistance gave me reassurance that someone was always there to help me,” said John.
 “I have auditory processing disorder (a learning disability that impacts the brain’s ability to filter and interpret sounds), which can make listening difficult.
 With their help, I learned quickly, and soon my managers knew that they could rely on me.”

-John quickly proved his skills and earned a promotion, beginning to work with inbound and outbound delivery.
+John quickly proved his skills and earned a promotion.
+He then began to work with inbound and outbound delivery.
 Notably, his manager nominated him for the Top Performer Award in 2018 for hard work and willingness to help his team.

 From Training to Moving Ahead